shalev5252/syntesisProject/README.md

 <img width="958" alt="image" src="https://github.com/shalev5252/syntesisProject/assets/74376280/9d942208-81f8-44ce-8e47-4e1b4a7c3163">

-     * Boolean logical operations (add, or, not, ->) - used mostly for more difficult constraints in the conditions in while loop and asserts.
+     * Boolean logical operations (add, or, not, ->) - used mostly for more difficult constraints in the conditions in while loop and asserts, in those condition the user can enter the logical keywords true , false if needed.

      * Arrays - the program supports array by a limited capacity. array can be declared by the [<value1>,<value2>...] or [] or [<value1>], the values has to be numerical                      values or numerical value hole and each empty aray                   will be initialized to be zero array.